Table of Contents

 1. Layers of the Earth: Edible Core to Crust

-- Inner Core: A small, dense candy (like a chocolate truffle or a gumdrop)
+- Inner Core: A small, dense candy (like a truffle).

-- Outer Core: Melted yellow candy melts or soft caramel surrounding the inner core.
+- Outer Core: Melted candy melts or soft caramel.

-- Mantle: A thick layer of chocolate pudding or soft brownie mixture.
+- Mantle: A thick layer of chocolate pudding or brownie mixture.

 2. The Rock Cycle: From Igneous to Metamorphic Morsels

-- Sedimentary Rock: Layer crushed cookies (sediments) with melted chocolate/candy melts (cementation).
-Press firmly.
+- Sedimentary: Layer crushed cookies with melted chocolate and press firmly.

-- Igneous Rock: Melt some of the "metamorphic rock" or fresh chocolate/candy melts (magma/lava) and let it cool and harden (crystallization).
+- Igneous: Melt the "metamorphic rock" or fresh chocolate and let it cool and harden.

 3. Erupting Volcano Cakes: A Delicious Chemical Reaction